RichardGrave/github_unfollowers/README.md

 Writing them to an unfollowers file that can be used to unfollow them.

 I didn't want one script to do it all.\
-So I have one script to collect the unfollowers and append them to a unfollowers file.\
+So I have one script to collect the unfollowers and append them to an unfollowers file.\
 And another script to use that file to unfollow them.\
 Then at least I can decide when to unfollow.